Welcome

 The children have two breaks in the course of the day.
 A rota of teachers is organised so that the children are supervised during these breaks.

-not allowed in school: Chocolate of any description, sweets, jellies, biscuits, crisps, cakes, buns and sweet muffins, winders and similar sweetened fruit leather, unhealthy cereal bars, ‘sports’/fizzy drinks.
+Dublin Corporation supplies milk free of charge.
+If parents provide their children with lunch they are urged to consider its nutritional value.
+The following items are not allowed in school: Chocolate of any description, sweets, jellies, biscuits, crisps, cakes, buns and sweet muffins, winders and similar sweetened fruit leather, unhealthy cereal bars, ‘sports’/fizzy drinks.

 Chewing gum is prohibited in school.
 Yoghurts are not encouraged for the younger children.